ChrBlo/PetMazeMadness/README.md

 - [X] Image: For game logotype on startScreen
 - [X] Ionicons: used in gameScreen on button navigation user to maze stats

-Other External modules/APIs used: //TODO
+Other External modules/APIs used:
 - [X] yr.no weather forecast open API (https://developer.yr.no/doc) - Used in a game settings that blocks game if nice weather
 - [X] added react-native-simple-store for storing score data
+- [X] added jotai for simpler state handling (fixed bug with walls beeing hit several times)

 ## Installation 🚀 //TODO
 1. Clone repository: